 Our Audit Committee consists of Ms. Butitta, Mr. Rappaport and Dr. Walmsley, each of whom our Board of Directors has determined satisfies the independence requirements under the Nasdaq listing standards and Rule 10A-3(b)(1) of the Exchange Act.
 The Chairperson of our Audit Committee is Ms. Butitta.
 Our Board of Directors has determined that Ms. Butitta is an "audit committee financial expert" within the meaning of the SEC regulations.
 Each member of our Audit Committee can read and understand fundamental financial statements in accordance with the applicable Nasdaq listing standards.
-In arriving at these determinations, our Board of Directors has examined each Audit Committee is to discharge the responsibilities of our Board of Directors with respect to our corporate accounting and financial reporting processes, systems of internal control and financial statement audits, and to oversee our independent registered accounting firm.
+In arriving at these determinations, our Board of Directors has examined each Audit Committee member's scope of experience and the nature of her or his employment in the corporate finance sector.
+The primary purpose of the Audit Committee is to discharge the responsibilities of our Board of Directors with respect to our corporate accounting and financial reporting processes, systems of internal control and financial statement audits, and to oversee our independent registered accounting firm.
 Specific responsibilities of this committee include:

-- helping our Board of Directors oversee our corporate accounting and financial reporting processes; - managing the selection, engagement, qualifications, independence, and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing related person transactions;

-- obtaining and reviewing a report by the independent registered public accounting firm at least annually that describes our internal quality control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.
+- helping our Board of Directors oversee our corporate accounting and financial reporting processes; - managing the selection, engagement, qualifications, independence, and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing related person transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually that describes our internal quality control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.